BreebaartM/HTML5-tagByTag/tagbytag-cp.md

 ## HTML

+HTML5 is the latest incarnation of a very well-known standard for coding documents.
+Elsevier chose HTML5 over developing a new in-house standard (like DTD56).
+This means that the (HTML5 recommendation)[https://www.w3.org/TR/html52/] is the main resource for finding out which elements and attributes can be used where.
+Luckily, this recommendation is fairly readable.
+There is also a wealth of information available on the internet that supplements the (understanding of) the HTML5 specification.

+This document does not aim to replicate the HTML5.2 specification - this is unnecessary given its quality.
+The aim is to highlight a number of features and to describe usage patterns.
+Unless specifically noted, the HTML5.2 specification has precedence.

 ### introduction

 HTML elements are used to code the visible text of a document.
 This produces a foundational layer.
 Any meaning that goes above and beyond the semantics of HTML is handled at the JSON-LD level.